BabarArsalanHaider/Inventory-Management-System/README.md

 This Is a code of Inventory Management System which is written in Python Language.
-Its all functions are tested saperately and working well.
+Its all functions have been tested saperately and working well.
-Moreover, It can be polished more.
+However, It can be polished more.